 A business role administrator removes the permission X authorization from BR1 and re-publishes BR1.
 This action triggers business role detection on BR1.

-Identity Governance detects that Permission X is no longer authorized for BR1, which means that all members who had authorizations for permission X from BR1 lose that authorization.
+OpenText Identity Governance detects that Permission X is no longer authorized for BR1, which means that all members who had authorizations for permission X from BR1 lose that authorization.
 User A is one of those members who lose the authorization.

-The loss of user A's authorization for permission X causes Identity Governance to evaluate whether it should issue an auto-revoke request to remove permission X from user A.
+The loss of user A's authorization for permission X causes OpenText Identity Governance to evaluate whether it should issue an auto-revoke request to remove permission X from user A.

-Identity Governance issues an auto-revoke request to remove permission X from user A because all conditions for automatic deprovisioning are met:
+OpenText Identity Governance issues an auto-revoke request to remove permission X from user A because all conditions for automatic deprovisioning are met:

 User A no longer has any authorization for permission X from any other business role,